Introduction

 Will there be 100% bonus depreciation in 2026?

 Yes, 100% bonus depreciation is available in 2026.
-The One Big Beautiful Bill Act, signed July 4, 2025, permanently restored the 100% rate for qualifying property placed in service on or after January 20, 2025, eliminating the prior phase-out schedule entirely.
+The One Big Beautiful Bill Act, signed July 4, 2025, permanently restored the 100% rate for qualifying property placed in service on or after January 19, 2025, where the acquisition date is also on or after January 19, 2025.
+The TCJA phase-down is still in effect.
+If a taxpayer acquired a property before January 19, 2025, and places it into service after January 19, 2025 in 2025 or 2026, they will experience 40% bonus depreciation and 20% bonus depreciation, respectively.

 What assets are eligible for 100% bonus depreciation?